Oops! Sorry!!

 • First & Foremost, Respect must be shown to the horse and then Trust will be celebrated by the rider if the TS is followed.

-Please refer to the Training Scale Diagram below.
+(Please refer to the Training Scale diagram on the next page.)

 My promise to you…